ychaturv18/ITCS6166Group19/README.md

 Project Details :

 # Topic : Real-Time Object-Detection

 A deep learning-based object identification model for mobile and embedded devices called MobileNetSSD.
 It is a variation of the MobileNet architecture, which is made to be compact and effective so that it may be used on gadgets with little processing power.

 A set of tools and features for processing still photos and moving pictures are offered by the open-source computer vision library known as OpenCV.
 It offers a number of algorithms for tasks like image filtering, feature detection, object recognition, and more.
 It supports a wide range of platforms, including desktop and mobile devices.
 It is possible to process photos and videos using OpenCV and employ MobileNetSSD-like object detection techniques.
 Developers can produce software that can recognize and track items by merging the two.

 This project uses OpenCV to perform real-time object detection using a laptop camera.
-The plan is to loop over each frame of the video stream, look for objects, and then box up each finding..
+The plan is to loop over each frame of the video stream, look for objects, and then box up each finding.

 # ML Model Insight:

 MobileNetSSD is an object detection model based on deep learning that is optimized for mobile and embedded devices.
 It is a MobileNet architecture variant that is lightweight and efficient, making it suitable for use on devices with limited computational resources.
 The MobileNet architecture employs depth-wise separable convolutions, which divide the standard convolution operation into depth-wise and point-wise convolutions.
 This reduces the number of parameters in the model and increases its computational efficiency while maintaining high accuracy.
 A single-shot detection (SSD) algorithm is used to train it to detect and classify objects in images.
 This means that the model detects and classifies objects in a single process through the image, making it easier and quicker than previous models.